seankwalker/cpsc-490/README.md

       cpsc-490/build.sh firewall-dpi-nat -c 1 -p dpdk:eth_pcap0,iface=enp0s3 > test.out 2>&1 &
       ```

+      (Note that for running individual NFs, one would be running the binaries
+      directly or using the root-level `build.sh`, rather than the one in the
+      `NetBricks/cpsc-490` subdirectory, which is meant to be used on NF service
+      chains rather than individual NFs.)

-      That is, the `firewall-dpi-nat` executable is run (in the background) with
+      In other words, the `firewall-dpi-nat` executable is run (in the
-      one core (`-c 1`) and using DPDK for its data port setup, set to the
+      background) with one core (`-c 1`) and using DPDK for its data port setup,
-      `enp0s3` interface.
-Output is redirected to `test.out` for logging.
+      set to the `enp0s3` interface.
+Output is redirected to `test.out` for
+      logging.

       In the above example, `en0ps3` is used as it is the name of the actual
       network device of the VM.
 This can be found by running `dpdk-devbind` and